 Just keeping Plai Essential oil handy through the school holidays is a great idea!
 It is antiseptic and so just dab a little bit on cuts and bruises and you can be sure the area will be sterile.
 Added to that, the pain of the scrape or cut will be deadened and so it’s a bit of a win-win!
 Being a base note, Plai Essential Oil can also help children calm down ready for bed, so don’t forget to get some!

-To help reduce pain and inflammation use the recipe below during the day and after a bath when the skin is warm:
+To help reduce pain and inflammation use the recipe below during the day and after a bath when the skin is warm.
+In a 100ml bottle use:

 Blend all the oils well in the bottle and apply a pump cap.
 Use a desert spoonful in the palms of your hand and massage into the area really well until the lotion has disappeared.

-For help with painful stomach cramps, use the recipe below:
+For help with painful stomach cramps, use the recipe below.
+In a small basin use:

 Put the essential oils into the water – they will not blend in as they are not water soluble, but don’t worry!
 Put a small tea towel in the water and allow it to absorb all the liquid.
 Drape the towel over the lower abdomen and cover with a plastic bag or cling film.
 Leave it on for at least 30 minutes before removal.

-For children who scrape, graze, bruise and cut themselves use this as soon as you can to help healing to start and bruises to be left at bay:
+For children who scrape, graze, bruise and cut themselves use this as soon as you can to help healing to start and bruises to be left at bay.
+In a 60ml Jar use the following recipe:

 Add the essential oils to the cream in the order they are written in the recipe and stir well.
 Put into the bottle and use as needed.